Snarfbur/Snarfbur/README.md

 # Introduction

 ### Why I'm Here
 I love fantasy role playing since the eigthies and developing software even earlier.
-I have seen a lot of things coming and going, specialiy around addons for pen & paper role playing.
+I have seen a lot of things coming and going, specialy around addons for pen & paper role playing.
 You can still find a lot of good solutions in the internet, but they are hard to find between all this dead projects.
 That is the reason for founding RPG-Phoenix.
 I want to bring in my knowledge around role playing and framework development to create and fill this new base plattform.
 And if I will not find companions, I will do this at least for me and my players.

 ### Why Now